seaneustace/Cloudflare-Stream-TUS-Creator-Upload/README.md

 # Cloudflare-Stream-TUS-Creator-Upload
-A guide on how to implement advanced upload flow using tus, for large videos from the examples given in Cloudflare's documentation.
+A guide on how to implement advanced upload using tus, according to Cloudflare's documentation.

 # About